 - NOTE: Even when you have international insurance, you should be prepared to pay out-of-pocket and then submit a claim for reimbursement from your insurance company.

 The Travel Clinic at Cornell Health: As you plan your travel to study abroad, follow health recommendations offered by Cornell University’s Travel Medicine Team.
 The Travel Clinic can provide immunizations (you should schedule these in advance) along with advice and suggestions targeted for your program’s exact location and your time of travel.

 The Centers for Disease Control and Prevention (CDC) is a key resource.

 - CDC Study Abroad page is designed specifically for study abroad students traveling to different countries

 - CDC Travel notices indicate the level of precaution needed when traveling in different regions

 - CDC special topics such as Zika virus, and tips for avoiding mosquito and tick-borne diseases including malaria, dengue fever and more.

-World Health Organization: For information about the flu in the country in which you are planning to study or any other health-related concerns.
+- Find information about the flu or any other health-related concerns in the country where you are planning to study or travel.

 SAFETY AND SECURITY